← Back to Blog

 Conclusion: The Future is Modular

 The Unix philosophy succeeded because it aligned with fundamental principles: simplicity, modularity, and composability.
 Small Language Models embody these same virtues, adapted for the age of artificial intelligence.
-As computational capabilities continue advancing and SLMs become increasingly capable, the future points toward AI that is specialized, distributed, and accessible—not concentrated in monolithic cloud services but woven into the operational fabric of organizations and devices everywhere.
+As computational capabilities continue advancing, the future points toward AI that is specialised, distributed, and accessible—woven into the operational fabric of organisations everywhere.